-They struggle to be happy for your success, and may often respond with comments about how the positives in your life reflect upon them, sentences like “Well it’s alright for you ……” can often be heard.
+They struggle to be happy for your success, and may often respond with comments about how the positives in their life reflects upon them, sentences like “Well it’s alright for you ……” can often be heard.

-Drains are often lacking a number of feel-good brain chemicals and therefore use alcohol, cigarettes, drugs or processed foods to lift themselves, they’re likely to coerce or rope you into this process also when you spend time together and guilt trip you should you politely try to decline.
+Drains are often lacking a number of feel good brain chemicals and therefore use alcohol, cigarettes, drugs or processed foods to lift themselves, they’re likely to coerce or rope you into this process also when you pend time together and guilt trip you should you politely try to decline.